microsoft/deploy-MLmodels-on-iotedge/object-detection-acv/README.md

-# People Detection on Azure IoT Edge with Azure Custom Vision
+# Object Detection on Azure IoT Edge with Azure Custom Vision

 In this tutorial, we introduce how to deploy a people detection service on Azure IoT Edge with Azure Custom Vision (ACV) service.
 Specifically the physical IoT Edge device is a Ubuntu VM, which is the same host server this repository is downloaded to.